Rhesus macaque: Population management tools

-Another tool of population management is found in sterilisation and/or contraceptive programmes that represent an alternative management practice.
-Fertility control looks to be a feasible management tool for reducing human–macaque conflict because it avoids the extermination of the animals and avoids costs and problems associated with translocation.
-Although there is potential of sterilization and general fertility control to be positive there is limited research and understanding of the long term effects of sterilization programs and its effectivity.
+translocation of problem macaques in urban rhesus communities in India has been employed as a non-lethal solution to human–macaque conflicts.
+Fertility control is also feasible for reducing human–macaque conflict because it avoids killing costs and problems associated with translocation.

 In science

 The rhesus macaque is well known to science.
 Due to its relatively easy upkeep in captivity, wide availability, and closeness to humans anatomically and physiologically, it has been used extensively in medical and biological research on human and animal health-related topics.
 It has given its name to the Rh factor, one of the elements of a person's blood group, by the discoverers of the factor, Karl Landsteiner and Alexander Wiener.
 The rhesus macaque was also used in the well-known experiments on maternal deprivation carried out in the 1950s by controversial comparative psychologist Harry Harlow.
 Other medical breakthroughs facilitated by the use of the rhesus macaque include: